Agoric/documentation/main/distributed-programming.md

   waitForNextUpdate(offerNotifier, updateHandle);
 ```

 Note: There is both a `zoe.getOfferNotifier()` and a `zcf.getOfferNotifier()`.
-Use the `zcf.` version within contracts and the `zoe.` version in the REPL, deploy scripts, and similar outside of a contract cases.
+Use the `zcf.` version
+within contracts and the `zoe.` version in the REPL, deploy scripts, and similar outside of a contract cases.
-**tyg todo: Does this work only on offerHandles or also on any other
-  handles?**

 When called on a notifier object`notifier.getUpdateSince()` returns
 the record `{ value, updateHandle, done }`. `value` represents
 the state of an offer or contract.
 If you get a notifier from Zoe, you have to
-Identify the offer.
+identify the offer.
-**tyg todo: Does it take
-any arguments?
-If not,  what object's state is being returned?**
-- `value` is the current state, according to the source. **tyg todo:
+- `value` is the current state, according to the source.
-  examples of possible state values?**
 - `done` is `false` until the stream of updates reaches a final state.
 Then
 `value` never changes and , and `getUpdateSince()` always returns the
 same record.
 A contract calling `complete()` on an offer causes that